55% of students in clubs and organizations experience hazing.

 • Group Harm — groups that add new members normally do so out of a desire to strengthen the group, grow membership and improve the overall experience of group members.
 Hazing may provide an increased perception of the value of membership because of the “cost” of joining, but it negatively impacts new members’ ability to contribute positively and undermines overall group cohesion.

 • Penalties — hazing is against campus policy and California state law, and a range of penalties may be applied to both organizations and individuals who are found to have engaged in acts of hazing.
-Penalties may include loss of registration as a student organization and other disciplinary measures in accordance with UC Davis campus policy and state law.
+Penalties may include loss of registration as a student organization and other disciplinary measures in accordance with UC policy and state and federal law.

 UC Davis Policy on Student Conduct and Discipline 102.12